 A noisy environment can negatively impact your team's calls.
 Team's may suggest more closed office spaces or noise cancelling headsets, but those options can be difficult to come by and pricey.

-If customers and/or sales reps are complaining about the noise level during calls, they can adjust their computer settings to reduce the noise that is picked up by their headphones.
+If customers and/or sales reps are complaining about the noise level during calls, they can adjust their computer settings to reduce the noise that is picked up by their headsets and microphones.
 Follow the instructions below to configure noise reduction:

 For a Mac OSX